pingcap/docs/br/br-log-architecture.md

    * **Upload log data & metadata**: uploads the backup files and local metadata to the target storage periodically.
    * **Configure GC**: requests PD to prevent data that have not been backed up (greater than local checkpoint ts) from being recycled by the [TiDB GC mechanism](/garbage-collection-overview.md).

-4. The TiDB Coordinator component monitors the progress of the log backup task.
+4. The TiDB Coordinator monitors the progress of the log backup task.

    * **Watch backup progress**: gets the backup progress of each Region (Region checkpoint ts) by polling all TiKV nodes.
    * **Report global checkpoint ts**: calculates the progress of the entire log backup task (global checkpoint ts) based on the Region checkpoint ts and then reports the global checkpoint ts to PD.